Where do I find information on newly added courses or class scheduling changes?

 What is the residency requirement?

-Attendance at Harvard Law School is full-time for a period of three academic years which consists of the fall, winter and spring terms.
-In order to maintain full-time residency during each of these terms, you must meet the credit load minimum requirement.
+Attendance at Harvard Law School is full-time for a period of three academic years.
+Minimum enrollment in your first year is the required first year courses, including LRW, a JET course, and a spring elective of 2-4 credits.
+For more information about upper-level requirements, see the Handbook of Academic Polices.
 Your first year is prescribed for you.
 You are in control of your two upper-level years.
 For each fall and spring term of your upper-level years, you must be enrolled in a minimum of 10 credits (and a maximum of 16 credits) to meet residency.
 Of those 10 credits, 8 must be HLS credits and 4 must be HLS classroom or clinical credits.
 For your upper-level winter terms, you must be enrolled full-time in a minimum of 2 credits and a maximum of 3 credits.
 During the upper-level years, you must be enrolled in a minimum of 24 credits for the full academic year in order to meet residency.

-Do I have to register for all three winter terms?
+Do I have to register for the 1L JET winter term?

 1L January Experiential Term